lab-brussels-1/HYF-Redesign-Group-3/planning/backlog.md

   - [ ] _there are some silly animations._
 - Blog that gives info, news, or fact about the tech industry
   - [ ] _there are articles which related to tech industry._
-- Would like to know HYF team member.
-  - [ ] _there are short bio from the main team member of HYF._

 ---